Just like us, trees need more than a once-and-done checkup with the doctor.

 The goal of plant health care programs is to proactively keep your trees healthy, so they can avoid entering a decline spiral.

-After trees endure repeated, severe or ongoing stressors, they begin a cycle of decline.
+After trees endure repeated, severe or ongoing stress, they begin a cycle of decline.
 During this time, trees focus on simply surviving and are no longer able to thrive.
 Once they hit a critical point in this cycle, it becomes almost impossible to reverse the trend and nurse the tree back to health.

 Through plant health care programs, we attempt to stop trees from hitting this point.
 Instead, we keep them healthy from the get-go.